New Zealand national rugby union team: Kit suppliers

 Canterbury were kit suppliers to New Zealand from 1924 until 1999, when Adidas paid $70 million to clothe and shoe the All Blacks for five years.
 Nike also looked at sponsoring New Zealand at this time, but elected to sponsor Tiger Woods instead.
-In 2003, Adidas renewed this contract and paid the New Zealand Rugby US$200 million over nine years, expecting New Zealand to win around 75 per cent of their matches.
+In 2003, Adidas renewed this contract and paid the team US$200 million over nine years, expecting New Zealand to win around 75 per cent of their matches.
 In 2008, this deal was extended to 2019 for an undisclosed amount, In 2017 this was again extended to 2023 in a deal estimated to be worth about $10 million a year.
+In 2023, the All Blacks and Adidas renewed their partnership ahead of the 2023 Rugby World Cup for an undisclosed amount and period.